The GET

 userstoreapi.NewHook(svc).OnCanDelete(svc.OnCanDelete)

-The API package also includes all objects uses by the endpoints that are owned by the downstream microservice.
+The API package also defines the types used by the public endpoints of the microservice.
 For example, a user store microservice will likely define a type User struct

 .
-When a microservice refers to an object owned by another microservice, an alias to it is defined.
-For example, if the registration microservice accepts a User
+If the public endpoints of a microservice refer to a type owned by another microservice, an alias to it is defined.
+For example, if a hypothetical registration microservice accepts a User

 object in any of its endpoints, it defines type User = userstoreapi.User